sofienesafta/mongodb-kafka/README.md

   * Register the Confluent Mongodb sink Connector
   * Create a kafka consumer to read data from kafka Topic

-  examine the topics in the Kafka control center [http://localhost:9021/](http://localhost:9021/)
 ### 2. Run the python data generator application
    run ```pip install -r requirements.txt```in a new shell.
 Then run ```python3 kafka-mongodb.py``` to start generating fake data to mongodb collections in ```patient``` database and Kafka Topics.